Margaret Home, Countess of Moray

-Margaret Home, Countess of Moray (died 1683) was a Scottish aristocrat.
+Margaret Home, Countess of Moray (died 1683) was a Scottish aristocrat and compiler of recipe books.

-Family backgound
+Family background

 She was the eldest daughter of Alexander Home, 1st Earl of Home (died 1619) and Mary Sutton, Countess of Home (died 1644).

 Her siblings were her brother, James Home, 2nd Earl of Home (d.
 1633) who married firstly, Catherine Cary (1609–1626) eldest daughter of Viscount Falkland and the playwright Elizabeth Tanfield Cary author of The Tragedy of Mariam, and in 1626 married secondly Grace Fane (d.
 1633) daughter of Francis Fane, 1st Earl of Westmorland and Mary Mildmay, and her younger sister, Anne Home, Countess of Lauderdale (d.
 1671), who married John Maitland, 1st Duke of Lauderdale.
 Their daughter Mary Maitland married John Hay, 2nd Marquess of Tweeddale.

 A Happy Husband

 A Scottish author Patrick Hannay (fl.
 1616–1630) dedicated A happy husband or, Directions for a Maide to choose her Mate, As also, a Wives behaviour towards her Husband after Marriage (Edinburgh, 1618/1619?) to Margaret Home.

 In October 1627 she married James Stuart, eldest son of the Earl of Moray, then known as "Lord Doune".
-She had a nursery for her children in her mother's house in the Canongate of Edinburgh,now known as Moray House.
-There, her mother had the portraits of Lord and Lady Doune in the gallery, and portraits of her two eldest daughters with their companion, the dwarf Meg Candie, as standing figures or "dummy boards" in the room overlooking the garden.
+She had a nursery for her children in her mother's house in the Canongate of Edinburgh, now known as Moray House.

-They refurbished their house at Donibristle, employing English artisans including painters, Edward Arthur and George Crawford, and installed a fountain with a bronze figure of Mercury balanced on a tortoise ringed around with lead flower pots.
-At Donibristle House the cabinet treasures included an early and luxurious telescope, bought in London in 1634 for £15 sterling.
-Books included volumes of sermons and a work penned by Esther Inglis.
+After her brother, the Earl of Home died in 1633, she received a share of the composition of the barony of Home.
+She and her husband refurbished their house at Donibristle, employing English artisans including the painters, Edward Arthur and George Crawford, and installed a fountain with a bronze figure of Mercury balanced on a tortoise.
+A suite of portraits for furnishing a gallery survive, in Sunderland frames.

+At Donibristle House, her cabinet included an early and luxurious telescope, bought in London in 1634 for £15 sterling.
+Books included volumes of sermons and a work penned by Esther Inglis, while Markham's Husbandry and Country Farm, a French book of plants and physic, and Parkinson's Herbal, may have been of practical use.
+She compiled three recipe books with the help of a clerk called Abraham, including family recipes for medicines and culinary recipes supplied by a Mistress Young.
+A treatment diary possibly first written by her sister-in-law Grace Fane in 1628 was included, mostly copied in Margaret Home's handwriting.

+In May 1650, the house in Canongate was used for the wedding party of her daughter Mary Stuart and Lord Lorne.
+It is said that the family and Archibald Johnston watched the captive Earl of Montrose being taken up the Royal Mile.
+Their encounter was depicted in 1859 by the history painter James Drummond.
+War came to Donibristle in July 1651, with the battle of Inverkeithing.